Boosted Trees on a Diet: Compact Models for Resource-Constrained Devices: Experiments

 \subsection{Univariate Sensitivity Analysis}

 We conducted a univariate sensitivity analysis of the two newly introduced penalties to assess their individual effects on the model.
-During training, we varied the feature penalty $\iota$ and the threshold penalty $\xi$ independently over the range $2^{-10}$ to $2^{15}$, setting the other parameter to zero.
+During training, we varied the feature penalty $\iota$ and the threshold penalty $\xi$ independently over the range $2^{-10}$~to~$2^{15}$, setting the other parameter to zero.
 We then tracked the number of nodes and leaves, the number of global values (thresholds and leaf values), and the test set performance.
-Furthermore, to evaluate how efficiently threshold values were reused, we calculated the reusing factor \(RF\) as the ratio between the global number of values and the sum of tree nodes and leaves.
-In a naive implementation, the number of leaves and nodes equals the count of values, resulting in \(RF=1\).
-With the ratio \(RF\), we can determine how many of these values are reused by the \texttt{\ac{toad}} approach.
-For instance, a value of $RF = 1.5$ can be interpreted as a model reusing 50\% of its threshold and leaf values, while $RF = 2.0$ indicates that, on average, each value is used twice.
+Furthermore, to evaluate how efficiently threshold values were reused, we calculated the reusing factor ($ReF$) as {the ratio between the sum of the nodes and leaves and the global number of values}.
+In a naive implementation, the number of leaves and nodes equals the count of values, resulting in $ReF=1$.
+With the ratio $ReF$, we can determine how many of these values are reused by the \texttt{\ac{toad}} approach.
+For instance, a value of $ReF = 1.5$ can be interpreted as a model reusing 50\% of its threshold and leaf values, while $ReF = 2.0$ indicates that, on average, each value is used twice.
 Results of this analysis are depicted in Figure~\ref{fig:results_univariate} with a maximum number of iterations of 256 and a maximum depth per tree of 2, as \texttt{\ac{toad}} is meant to be especially useful for shallow trees.
 A selection of results for further hyperparameter settings can be found in Appendix~\ref{app:univariate}.